paribuscalc/templates/README.md

 The file consists of name/value pairs, one per line, that are basically instructions to the calculator.

 `v1` sets the value of `v1`.
 You may include a simple value or an equation.
+The number indicates the row.

 `v1.label` sets the row label to `Total`

 `v1.focus` tells the UI to focus on `v1` to prompt data entry by the user.

+`c1v3` sets the value of column 1 row 3.
+You can omit the column prefix to imply column 1.

 Installing
 ===========